Stock Image: The Absolute Sound | Design: HomeStudioBasics

 We’ve got plush protein leather padding, a hammock-style headband that is simply fabulous, and that same liquid wood material that feels durable in your hands.

-The liquid wood I’m referring to has been combined with renewable materials such as plant fiber, lignin, various resins, and waxes that have been heated, liquefied, and injection molded.
+The liquid wood I’m referring to has been combined with renewable materials such as plant fiber, lignin, various resins and waxes that have been heated, liquefied, and injection molded.

 When you put these in your hands, you’ll definitely feel the difference over those cheaply made dog-food headphones they sell in drug stores.